Game Drives in Queen Elizabeth National Park

 Self-game drives

-How to get to Queen Elizabeth National Park?
+Would you be able to get to Queen Elizabeth National Park?

 The park is located in the western part of Uganda and it is mainly accessed by road and air transport.
 While using air transport, travelers use the scheduled flights from the Kajjansi airstrip or Entebbe International Airport to the Mweya Airstrip, Kasese Airstrip, and the Kihihi Airstrip.
 All these airstrips are near the park and it’s upon the choice of travelers and the schedule of the flight where it will land.